haebinhan/bitsandbytes.github.io/_posts/2023-07-1-comptia-network-plus-n10-008-study-guide-part-2.md

 <br>
 ####  ೃ⁀➷ Port Scanning Tools
-- IP scanners: will output "host is up" type of messages
+- IP scanners: will output "host is up" type of messages.
+Examples: Nmap, AngryIP, PRTG
 - Nmap Security Scanner: used for IP scanning (audition and pen testing) open source using CLI or Zenmap GUI
 - Give Nmap IP subnet/address to scan, will ping and send TCP ACK packet to 80 and 443 to see if host is present
 - netstat command: lets you check tate of ports on local host.
 Find service misconfigurations, id suspicious remote connections, etc. Outputs active TCP connections